zcoo/fluss/website/docs/engine-flink/reads.md

 ## Read Options

-### scan.startup.mode
+### Start Reading Position

-The scan startup mode enables you to specify the starting point for data consumption.
+The config option `scan.startup.mode` enables you to specify the starting point for data consumption.
 Fluss currently supports the following `scan.startup.mode` options:
 - `full` (default): For primary key tables, it first consumes the full data set and then consumes incremental data.
 For log tables, it starts consuming from the earliest offset.
 - `earliest`: For primary key tables, it starts consuming from the earliest changelog offset; for log tables, it starts consuming from the earliest log offset.
 - `latest`: For primary key tables, it starts consuming from the latest changelog offset; for log tables, it starts consuming from the latest log offset.